 Monday, March 28: ALDEA update in Chimaltenango by onsite Executive Director, travel to two rural Mayan villages – one village with ALDEA-sponsored environmental and empowerment projects completed and one without projects.
 Overnight stay at San Ricardo Farm & Lodge in Tecpán – best available local accommodations.

 Tuesday, March 29: Guided visit of the pre-Columbian ruins of Iximché en-route to Lake Atitlán, check in at Hotel Bambú.
 After lunch, join local guide Don Diego Chavez for tour of Santiago Atitlán’s church, and rectory where the first U.S.-born priest to be beatified was murdered in 1981.
 Shopping opportunities.
 Possible “Maximón” encounter.

 Wednesday, March 30: AM boat rides—visit a San Pedro La Laguna museum on Mayan culture and the Lake’s geology and history, witness the natural dye process at local weavers’ cooperative in San Juan La Laguna.
 Free time in afternoon to relax at Hotel Bambú’s pool, shop in Santiago Atitlán, or visit neighboring communities by boat.

 Thursday, March 4: AM boat ride to Panajachel for brief visit.
-Refresh with smoothies, then travel by bus to visit another rural ALDEA village—participate with villagers in typical daily activities.
+Travel by bus to visit another rural ALDEA village—participate with villagers in typical daily activities.
 Return to Antigua in time for dinner.

 Friday, April 1: AM to mid-afternoon time to relax, shop, stroll in fascinating, colonial Antigua.
 Among many activity options: Visit a coffee plantation, jade factory, handicrafts market, museum, or spa; participate in chocolate truffles workshop or cooking class, climb Pacaya Volcano, or get a massage in your hotel room.
 Late afternoon guided tour of the historic Casa Santo Domingo monastery followed by special dinner finale at the hotel’s exquisite restaurant.